pvasek/vux/readme.md

 ## Questions

-- Have you seen similar API for react somewere else?
+- Have you seen similar API for react somewhere else?
-- What's wrong/bad on this approach (the implementation could be definitelly improved)?
+- What's wrong/bad on this approach (the implementation could be definitely better)?
-- Is it possible to integrated it with another frameworks?
-Which one would be a good fit?
+- Is it possible to integrated it with other frameworks?
+Which one could be a good fit?

 ## It is just about a model object

-Everything is build around a model object.
-The model is defined by model template with the initial state, actions, models.
+Everything is built around a model object.
+The model is defined by model template where the initial state, actions, models can be defined.

 ```typescript
 export const createModel = () => new Model({